Adit-Jindal/Language-design-in-OCaml-/README.md

 e.g., in `if a then b else c`, if a evaluates to true, then b is executed, else c is carried out.

+### Comments
+Any text between two `///` blocks will be treated as comments, and will be ignored for evaluation or any further processing.

+This can be used to make the code more explanatory.

+These comments can be used both inline and as comment blocks.

 ### Input and Output
 Source of input can be specified as either an external filename or the terminal.
 This functionality is yet to be added.